 start() may be used to create custom trace spans:

 const traceApi = start;traceApi;

 The trace agent can do automatic tracing of the following web frameworks:

-In addition to the modules listed above, the trace agent can be configured to trace additional modules through the use of plugins.
 To load an additional plugin, specify it in the agent's configuration:

 startplugins:// You may use a package name or absolute path to the file.'my-module': '@google-cloud/trace-agent-plugin-my-module''another-module': path;